Here is a list of 6 clubs for Horse Riding in Singapore:

 1. Gallop Stable

-This stable holds the distinction of being Singapore's largest public riding range, with more than a hundred and eighty horses with ten instructors.
+Gallop stable holds the distinction of being Singapore's largest public horse riding range, with more than a hundred and eighty horses with ten instructors.
 You can sign up for single, private or group lessons, making this a perfect date idea too.
 You can even take your children on a stable trip and show them how to care for ponies.
 The Gallop Stable checks all boxes, and is perfect for solo tourists, couples and families as they also offer hacks!

 Cost: For one-time rides, prices start from SGD 10 for a pony, and go upwards.
 An hour-long ride along a green trail starts from SGD 85